Relaxation dynamics and long-time tails explain shear-induced diffusion of soft athermal particles near jamming

-\emph{Critical scaling of relaxation time.}--- Next, we analyze the velocity auto-correlation function $C(\tau)$ in the GK formula (Eq.\ (\ref{eq:GK})).
+\emph{Critical scaling of relaxation time.}--- Next, we analyze the normalized velocity auto-correlation function $C(\tau)$ in the GK formula (Eq.\ \eqref{eq:GK}).
 Figure \ref{fig:autocorrelation}(a) displays our numerical results of $C(\tau)$ (symbols), where $\dot{\gamma}t_0=10^{-6}$ is used in MD simulations and $\phi$ varies as listed in the legend.
 To describe our numerical results, we introduce a stretched exponential function as $C(\tau) = \exp[-(\tau/\tau_\ast)^\alpha]$, where $\alpha$ and $\tau_\ast$ are the stretching exponent and relaxation time, respectively \cite{diff_shear_md1,diff_shear_md2}.
-Adjusting the two parameters, $\alpha$ and $\tau_\ast$, we can see good agreements between the data below jamming, $\phi<\phi_J$, and stretched exponential functions (solid lines).
-Note that $\alpha$ converges to unity if $\phi<\phi_J$ and $\dot{\gamma}\rightarrow 0$ (see SM \cite{SM}) so that $C(\tau)$ exponentially decays to zero in the Newtonian regime.
-We also find that the data above jamming, $\phi>\phi_J$, are well fitted to the stretched exponential functions if the shear rate is large enough,\ i.e.\ $\dot{\gamma}t_0\geq 10^{-5}$.
-However, as we will discuss in later, $C(\tau)$ cannot be described as the stretched exponential function in a quasi-static regime above jamming,\ i.e.\ $\phi>\phi_J$ and $\dot{\gamma}t_0\leq 10^{-6}$.
+Adjusting the two parameters ($\alpha$ and $\tau_\ast$), we can see good agreements between the data below jamming, $\phi<\phi_J$, and stretched exponential functions (solid lines in Fig.\ \ref{fig:autocorrelation}(a)).
+Note that $\alpha$ converges to unity if $\phi<\phi_J$ and $\dot{\gamma}\rightarrow 0$ so that $C(\tau)$ exponentially decays to zero in the Newtonian regime \cite{SM}.
+We also find that the data above jamming, $\phi>\phi_J$, are well fitted to the stretched exponential function if the shear rate is large enough,\ i.e.\ $\dot{\gamma}t_0\geq 10^{-5}$.
+However, $C(\tau)$ cannot be fitted to the stretched exponential function in a quasi-static regime above jamming,\ i.e.\ $\phi>\phi_J$ and $\dot{\gamma}t_0\leq 10^{-6}$.